elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/promises-chaining.md

 Source: <https://javascript.info/promise-chaining>

-**Question: Can you briefly explain the benefits of returning a new promise in JavaScript?**
+### Can you briefly explain the benefits of returning a new promise in JavaScript?

 **Interview Answer:** A handler, used in .then(handler) may create and return a new promise.
 In that case further handlers wait until it settles, and then get its result.
 Returning promises allows us to build chains of asynchronous actions.